 If you don't drink frequently or drink excessively, you probably won't experience alcohol withdrawal.
 But if you undergo withdrawal symptoms once, you'll probably go through it again the next time you quit.

 The symptoms of alcohol withdrawal vary from person to person.
-For some, they may be mild and simply uncomfortable.
-In more severe cases, symptoms can be life-threatening.
-Knowing the signs and symptoms of alcohol withdrawal, and when to seek professional help, is essential when you stop drinking.
+Knowing the signs and symptoms of alcohol withdrawal and when to seek professional help is essential when you stop drinking.

-Stage one occurs within the first six to eight hours after someone with an alcohol dependence has their last drink.
-Symptoms during this stage are mild in nature.
-They typically involve changes in mood and mild physical symptoms.
+Stage one occurs within the first 6 to 8 hours after your last drink.
+Symptoms during this stage are mild.
+They typically involve mood changes and mild physical symptoms.

 In many ways, the symptoms that occur in stage one are similar to a normal hangover.
-However, while these initial symptoms may not appear serious in nature, they are just the beginning.
+While these initial symptoms may not appear serious, they’re just the beginning.
 Dismissing these early symptoms can be dangerous.

 Side effects of alcohol withdrawal can escalate quickly.
-For example, once symptoms begin, a person undergoing alcohol withdrawal should be under regular monitoring.
+Once symptoms begin, a person undergoing alcohol withdrawal should be under medical monitoring.

 Symptoms may include:

 During stage two, moderate symptoms begin.
-This usually happens within 12 to 48 hours after alcohol consumption stops.
+This usually happens within 12 to 48 hours after alcohol consumption.
 During this stage, symptoms from stage one may continue.
 In addition, more intense symptoms that affect vital signs will begin.

-Because of this, regular monitoring by a health professional should occur in order to prevent any complications.
-While a person may feel they have withdrawal under control on their own, changes can escalate quickly, causing life-threatening complications.
+Because of this, a health professional should monitor the patient to prevent complications.
+While a person may feel they have withdrawal under control on their own, changes can escalate quickly.
+This causes life-threatening health issues.